Counseling Psychology Frequently Asked Questions

 At that point, our decisions can be to (a) extend an offer of admission to you for the doctoral program, (b) extend an offer of admission to the master’s program if you don’t already have a master’s degree, or (c) decline your application for both programs.

 If you have applied for the doctoral program but were put into consideration for the Master’s program upon initial review, your materials will be examined again with all other master’s applicants.
-This review occurs approximately one month after doctoral review and follows a similar procedure, with a review of applications, invitations for interviews, and the possibility of being denied an offer of admission at either the paper review or interview stage.
+This review occurs approximately three months after doctoral review and follows a similar procedure, with a review of applications, invitations for interviews, and the possibility of being denied an offer of admission at either the paper review or interview stage.
 Offers of admission to the master’s program are extended to applicants following the master’s interview.

 If you are applying from bachelor’s level (BA/BS), you may choose to apply exclusively to the master’s program.
 Applicants do this when they (a) have no desire to pursue a doctoral degree, or (b) do not feel ready yet for doctoral work and want to get started at master’s level.